Copley receives Wells Fargo promotion

-Copley lives in Boone with his wife Meghan and their 4.5-year-old daughter, Lucy.
+Copley lives in Boone with his wife Meghan and their 4-year-old daughter, Lucy.
 He has worked with Wells Fargo for 17 years and has 27 years of experience in financial services.
-Copley holds a bachelor’s degree in Business Administration in Economics and Banking from Appalachian State University.
+Copley holds a bachelor’s degree in business administration in economics and banking from Appalachian State University.

 “I feel very fortunate to work for a company like Wells Fargo, who has given me the opportunity to work and live in such a great area as Boone, and to build relationships with such wonderful people,” Copley said.